openactive/openactive-test-suite/packages/openactive-integration-tests/CONTRIBUTING.md

 If you need to test a different flow from this, there are many other Flow Stage Recipes available, and it's always possible to create custom flows from scratch.

-Note that the Flow Stages are just initiated.
+Note that the Flow Stages are just initiated after this code is run.
 None of the API calls are made yet.

 ```js
   // ## Initiate Flow Stages